-Planning For a Home Project
+Planning for a Home Project

 Hi there, in today’s post I thought I would share about the importance of planning for your home project, whether it’s a full home renovation or a single bedroom redesign.
 Planning your project is crucial to avoid headaches, wasting both time and money, and feeling unsure about every decision.
 I’m excited to share my tips on how to have a successful project experience, which gives you the opportunity to enjoy the process and end up with a home you’re proud of.
 Below is my breakout in three phases.